FrederikSchaff/DOEsimple/readme.md

 in the output design matrix (a continuous config ID is preserved).
 Useful if computiational time of factorials varies.

+-x: [0] Offest for the unique config ID.
+If, e.g., the set of configs shall be appended later on.
+NOTE: Generating the complete set at once yealds different results!

 ##Input File
 All the information regarding the factors ("Parameters") is provided in a tab separeted file, the Input Design Matrix.
 An example is given with